akshitagupta15june/Face-X/README.md

 I have recorded 300 faces of mine in part 1 and trained the model using part 2 then final recognition is done in part 3.

 I have added a LBPHFaceRecognizer for recognizing faces.

+This can be used for automatic face detection attendance system.